GiggleLiu/ScientificComputingForPhysicists/docs/src/chap2/julia-fluid.md

 """
     curl(u::AbstractMatrix{Point2D{T}})

-Compute the curl of the velocity field in 2D, which is defined as:
+Compute the curl of the momentum field in 2D, which is defined as:
 ```math
 ∂u_y/∂x−∂u_x/∂y
 ```